LAST UPDATED: 8/16/23 – Photography Planning for the Great Ocean Road

 Unfortunately for me, when I tour the Great Ocean Road in late September of this year, the sun will not rise or set in optimal locations for me to get some epic sunrise or sunset shots of the Loch Ard Gorge.
 I should still be able to get some shots with great light if I shoot during the Golden Hours, but you will have far better luck with sunset shots if you visit between mid-October and mid-February.
 If you are visiting to get some sunset shots, make sure you bring a sturdy tripod with you.

-Widely considered the most scenic spot on the Great Ocean Road, the Twelve Apostles Viewpoint at the Twelve Apostles National Park is also the most infamous location on the Great Ocean Road.
+Widely considered the most scenic spot on the Great Ocean Road, the Twelve Apostles Viewpoint at the Port Campbell National Park is also the most infamous location on the Great Ocean Road.
 In fact, if you mention the Great Ocean Road to many travelers, the visual of the Twelve Apostles is almost synonymous with this legendary roadway.

 When you see pictures of the Twelve Apostles on Instagram, Pinterest, or even in Google Street View, it isn’t hard to understand why visitors flock to this viewpoint by the thousands each year.
 If you would like to better understand where this park is and how to access the best viewpoints, I have included a map for you to review below.
 You should definitely have a wide-angle lens in your camera bag when you visit because you will want to capture as much of the coastline and landscape as you can.